 OHH clinics are allowing two visitors at this time.
-No children under the age of 16 are allowed.
 You and your visitors will need to bring a mask and expect to wear the mask at all times.
 Thank you.

 Our community is amazing!
 We are heartened by those people getting their sewing machines humming to make masks for our team.
 If you have masks to deliver to us – please drop them off at Oklahoma Heart Hospital located at 4050 W. Memorial Drive or 5200 East I-240 Service Road between 9am – 4pm (please don’t call as our phone lines are very busy).
 Our valet attendants are outside the hospital happy to take your gift.
 Thank you - we really need them and appreciate your support!

 - Patients with COVID-19 have had symptons similar to the flu, such as: